PaddlePaddle/PaddleNLP/applications/zero_shot_text_classification/README_en.md

 - **Comprehensive Coverage**🎓: Covers various mainstream tasks of text classification,  including but not limited to semantic analysis, semantic matching, intention recognition and event detection.

-- **State-of-the-Art Performance**🏃:  Strong performance from the UTC model. which ranks first on ZeroCLUE/FewCLUE as of 01/11/2023.
+- **State-of-the-Art Performance**🏃:  Strong performance from the UTC model, which ranks first on [ZeroCLUE](https://www.cluebenchmarks.com/zeroclue.html)/[FewCLUE](https://www.cluebenchmarks.com/fewclue.html) as of 01/11/2023.

 - **Easy to use**⚡: Three lines of code to use our Taskflow for out-of-box Zero-shot Text Classification capability.
 One line of command to model training and model deployment.